How to look for records of... Looted art 1939-1961

 How do I search the records?

-You can refine your results by using the filters on the left-hand side of the search results page.
+You can refine your results by using the filters on the left-hand side of the search results page but if you wish to change your search term you should use the search box below.

 Read our guide to useful search terms for finding records relating to Nazi-era cultural property by clicking on the link below.